 - 1. Call to Order

 - 2. Proof of Notice of Meeting

 - 3. Certification of Quorum

 - 4. Approval of the Minutes of the Previous Annual Stockholders' Meeting

 - 5. Approval of 2024 Operations and Results (including Audited Financial Statements)

 - 6. Ratification of All Acts of the Board of Directors, Board Committees and Management

+- 7. Amendment of Company's Articles of Incorporation

+- a. to change the Company's principal office address

+- b. to adopt the perpetual term for the Company

-- 7. Election of Directors for 2025-2026
+- 8. Election of Directors for 2025-2026

-- 8. Appointment of External Auditors
+- 9. Appointment of External Auditors

-- 9. Other Matters
+- 10. Other Matters

-- 10. Adjournment
+- 11. Adjournment